ddbj/www/_ddbj/feature-table-e.md

                 to which a comparison is made
 Value format    [accession-number.sequence-version]
 Example         /compare=AJ634337.1
+Comment         not to be used for new entries from 14-MAY-2021;
-Comment         This qualifier may be used on the following features:
+                This qualifier may be used on the following features:
                 <a href="#misc_difference">misc_difference</a>, <a href="#unsure">unsure</a>, <a href="#old_sequence">old_sequence</a> and <a href="#variation">variation</a>.
                 The feature "<a href="#old_sequence">old_sequence</a>" must have either a /<a href="#citation">citation</a> or a /compare qualifier.
 Multiple /compare